- Graduate Programs

 6. Writing Sample and Curriculum Vita/Resume

-A recent class paper, thesis, or article along with your curriculum vita/resume.
+Upload as PDFs a recent class paper, thesis, or article and your curriculum vita/resume.

 7. Official general GRE scores

-Official GRE results sent directly from ETS.
+Upload as a PDF your official GRE score report and request that ETS send official results to us.
 We only require the general GRE, not the subject test.
-To have your results sent to us, please use the institution code; 4846, and the department code; 2016.
+To have your results sent to us, please give ETS both the Institution Code 4846, and the Department Code 2016.
 The results must reach us by the December 1st deadline.
 It can take up to 5 weeks for us to receive results, even for the computer test.
 Please plan accordingly.

 8. Official TOEFL scores (international applicants only)

+Upload as a PDF your official TOEFL score report and request that ETS send official results to Institution Code 4846.
 A minimum of 88 on the IBT exam OR minimum of 7.0 on the IELTS exam is required by the University of Oregon.
-Please have official results sent to the University of Oregon and provide a photocopy to our department.

 For information about the Psychology Program or the application process, please contact: